shashank-sharma/100-days-of-code/log.md

 ### Day 29: January 31, 2017

 Last day of january 17 again got less time to do work.
 Again tomorrow i will code less and then afterwards i will start my coding spree again with full enthusiasm. :D

+### Day 30: Feburary 1, 2017

+Studied some problems and tricks in hackerearth and solved it nothing more.
+From tomorrow I'll be working on my projects again like a boss. :D